hugo-ff/design-patterns-katas/FactoryMethod/factory-method-kata.md

 - The platform should support the addition of new course types without modifying existing code.
 - The course factories should encapsulate the logic for creating instances of their respective courses.

-## Additional Challenges

-1. Implement a mechanism to allow users to enroll in courses and display information about their enrolled courses.
-2. Extend the system to support additional course types without modifying the existing code.
-3. Implement a logging mechanism to track the creation of course instances using the Factory Method.